 The spokesperson said that in regions where headsets are out of stock, customers can use the ‘Notify Me’ option on the buy page for each headset to sign up to be alerted to new stock.
 Notifications will go out in order of sign-up.

-According to the New York Times, China—where Oculus headsets are manufactured—has been steadily reopening its factories.
+According to the New York Times, China—where Oculus headsets are manufactured—began reopening factories in February.
 “By some measures, China’s economy is getting back on track.
 By the end of February, most of its factories and mines had reopened, according to a variety of data, cranking out everything from steel to cellphones at a blistering pace through March.
-Industrial output rebounded to a near-record level,” reports Keith Bradsher, the publication’s Shanghai bureau chief, on April 28th.
+Industrial output rebounded to a near-record level,” Keith Bradsher, the publication’s Shanghai bureau chief, reported in late April.

-Availability of Valve’s Index headset has also been substantially impacted by the Coronavirus, with new orders still backordered by eight weeks or more across the board.
+Availability of Valve’s Index headset has also been substantially impacted by the Coronavirus.
+Though new orders are still generally backordered by eight weeks or more, we recently saw the first signs of Valve starting to catch up on its lengthy backlog.